-Neshoba County respectfully submits the following corrective action plan for the year ended September 30, 2022.
+Neshoba County respectfully submits the following corrective action plan for the year ended September 30, 2023.

 The findings from the Schedule of Findings and Questioned Costs are discussed below.
 The findings are numbered consistently with the numbers assigned in the schedule.
-Section 1: Summary of Auditor's Results did not include findings and is not addressed.